-The Synchronous Data Stream (SDS) framework implements a data stream management system and provides methods and tools for developing and optimizing embedded applications that integrate digital signal processing (DSP) and machine learning (ML) algorithms.
+The Synchronous Data Stream (SDS) framework implements a data stream management system.
+The framework also provides methods and tools for developing and optimizing embedded applications that integrate digital signal processing (DSP) and machine learning (ML) algorithms.
 You can use the framework with the compute graph streaming in the CMSIS-DSP library.

 SDS implements flexible data stream management for sensor and audio data interfaces.
-It supports data streams from multiple interfaces, including provisions for time drifts.
-You can also use it to record real-world data for analysis and development, or to play back real-world data for algorithm validation by using Arm Virtual Hardware.
-SDS data files have several use cases, such as:
+SDS supports data streams from multiple interfaces, including provisions for time drifts.
+You can record real-world data for analysis and development, or play back real-world data for algorithm validation by using Arm Virtual Hardware.
+SDS data files have several use cases:

-- To provide input to DSP development tools such as filter designers - To provide input to ML model classification, training, and performance optimization - To verify that a DSP algorithm runs on Cortex®-M targets with offline tools
+- To provide input to DSP development tools like filter designers - To provide input to ML model classification, training, and performance optimization - To verify that a DSP algorithm runs on Cortex®-M targets with offline tools

 SDS defines a binary data format with a YAML-based metadata file.
-It also includes Python-based tools for recording, playback, visualization, and data conversion.
+SDS also includes Python-based tools for recording, playback, visualization, and data conversion.